 Biodiv Sci ›› 2026, Vol. 34 ›› Issue (4): 25287.
 DOI: 10.17520/biods.2025287 cstr: 32101.14.biods.2025287

-Wildlife pose estimation method based on the SCD-HRNet Model: A case study of the Saihanwula Region, Inner Mongolia
+Wildlife pose estimation based on the SCD-HRNet model and its application in biodiversity monitoring: A case study of the Saihanwula Region, Inner Mongolia

 1. 1 College of Engineering, Beijing Forestry University, Beijing 100083, China